rdtorres/cs6250_p5_unit_test/README.md

 # CS6250 project 5 Unit Test
 The idea of this repository is to create a bash script that will unit test all requirements from gatech CS6250 project 5.

 A public github repository was created so every student can fork it, add his own tests and create a pull request.
-We have a class with more than 200 students, if half of us create one single extra test in end we will have +100 test and all students will benefit from this having a better grade in the end!
+We have a class with more than 200 students, if half of us create one single extra test, in end we will have 100+ tests!
+All students will benefit from this having a better grade in the end!

 -------------